loama/EduardoLopez-SDK/README.md

 ## Usage

 The package needs to be configured with your account's secret key, which is available in the [LOTR API Account Page](https://the-one-api.dev/account), sign up for free if you haven't already, to get an API Key.
-Otherwise you will only be able to access the book endpoints.
+Otherwise you will only be able to access the `book` endpoints.
+&nbsp;

 ---